John Muse: Professional

 On July 21, 2016, Muse continued his tenure in the AHL, signing a one-year contract as a free agent with the Rochester Americans.
 In the 2016–17 season, Muse appeared in 14 games with the Americans, collecting just 3 wins.
 He split the season in being assigned to the Elmira Jackals of the ECHL for 6 games.

 As a free agent from the Americans, Muse signed with the Lehigh Valley Phantoms on a one-year deal on July 6, 2017.
 After appearing in 8 games with the Phantoms, and proving an adequate option, Muse was signed to a one-year, two-way contract with NHL affiliate, the Philadelphia Flyers, for the remainder of the 2017–18 season on February 26, 2018.

 In the following off-season, Muse secured his second successive NHL contract, agreeing to a one-year, two-way contract with the Pittsburgh Penguins on July 1, 2018.
 In the following 2018–19 season, he split the year between Penguin affiliates, Wilkes-Barre/Scranton Penguins of the AHL and the Wheeling Nailers of the ECHL.

 After spells with Kunlun Red Star, KRS-BSU and Danish club Rødovre Mighty Bulls, Muse signed for UK EIHL side Sheffield Steelers in March 2021, ahead of the 2021 Elite Series.

 Muse rejoined Rodovre for the 2021-22 season.
 In October 2022, Muse returned to the UK to join Glasgow Clan.

+On December 19, 2023, Muse signed an ECHL contract for the 2023-2024 season with the Worcester Railers.
+Muse made his season debut for the Railers on December 29, 2023 vs the Reading Royals.
+Muse stopped all 28 shots he faced while earning the shutout victory and first star of the game honors.
+Muse was named the ECHL Goaltender of the Week for December 27–31 after going 2-0-0 with one shutout, a 0.50 GAA and a .984 save percentage.
+This was the third time in Muse's career that he received ECHL Goaltender of the Week honors.
+Muse returned to the Railers for the 2024-2025 season, and split time with Michael Bullion, starting 10 games for the Railers before announcing his immediate retirement to the home crowd at the DCU Center in an on-ice interview following a 5-3 victory over the Reading Royals on December 28, 2024.
+In all, Muse played in 40 games for the Railers and averaged a 2.80 GAA and 0.909 save percentage.
+Muse earned a recall to the Bridgeport Islanders in the 2024-2025 season but did not dress in any games.